CristinaNavas/statick88.github.io/Readme.md

 # Set the working directory in the container to /usr/share/nginx/html
 WORKDIR /usr/share/nginx/html

-# Copy the 'web' directory (at your Dockerfile's location) into the container
+# Copy the '.' directory (at your Dockerfile's location) into the container
 COPY . .
 ```
 ## Construcción de la imagen Docker